emmatrowbridge/Excuse-Me-Your-Data-Is-Leaking/_posts/2025-05-27-How-Time-Leaks-Secrets.md

 date: 2025-05-27
 ---
 # Introduction: Timing as a Threat
 When we think of cyberattacks, we often picture dramatic breaches: a hacker bypassing firewalls, exploiting buffer overflows, smashing the stack, or injecting malicious code.
 However, modern adversaries frequently rely on far subtler methods that leave no obvious trace: side-channel attacks.
-This class of exploit involves turning seemingly innocuous system behavior into a powerful surveillance tool...
+This class of exploit involves turning seemingly innocuous system behavior into a powerful surveillance tool.

 Broadly, a side-channel attack exploits unintentional information leaks that occur during a system's regular operation, possibly through timing, power usage, electromagnetic emissions, or even acoustic signals.
 Rather than attacking the code directly, an adversary measures how the system responds to crafted inputs and infers hidden information from these minute variations.
 In timing attacks, even delays of mere milliseconds or microseconds can betray the presence of secret keys, user credentials, or internal data structures.
 These vulnerabilities arise because many algorithms' runtimes correlate, often unknowingly, with the characteristics of their inputs.
 Simple operations, such as string comparisons, regular-expression matching, or cryptographic signature checks, can exhibit different execution paths depending on secret data.
 Additionally, in today's landscape of cloud APIs, remote authentication endpoints, and widely exposed cryptographic services, attackers can probe systems over the internet and analyze response times with astonishing precision.
 Thus, these inconspicuous variations become a promising target for adversaries.